 1. When would I need a CMC roller screw driven actuator instead of a ball screw actuator?

 Roller screws can handle more loads in smaller footprints, can move the loads faster, and will last much longer than ball screws.
-In CMC’s CPD actuators, the combination of CMC’s roller screws and CMC’s patented thrust bearings (see #5) give the CPD actuators significantly higher force density than anyone else in the industry.
+In Creative Motion Control’s CPD actuators, the combination of CMC’s roller screws and CMC’s patented thrust bearings (see #5) give the CPD actuators significantly higher force density than anyone else in the industry.